The Myerson Promise - Our Partners, team of lawyers and support staff commit to giving our clients more.

 Our core values are at the centre of everything we do.

 Where a dispute arises between the individuals involved in owner managed businesses the impact on the individuals concerned and on the business itself can be immense.
-Whether the dispute stems from disagreements over control and management of the company or from money being unfairly paid out or distributed, we have a wealth of experience that can help the individuals involved to resolve the dispute.
+Whether the dispute stems from disagreements over control and management of the company, from money being unfairly paid out or distributed or from the breach of shareholders agreement, we have a wealth of experience that can help the individuals involved to resolve the dispute.

 We recognise that every shareholder dispute is different and while in some cases the best or only way to achieve a satisfactory resolution will be through litigation in the courts, in other cases a better outcome can be achieved by agreement between the shareholders and restructuring the ownership arrangements.
 We have a team of lawyers from across our contentious and non-contentious departments who work together to ensure that the approach to the dispute is the best for each client.